-To characterize the current state of Western bias in image-conditioned language generation, we select a representative set of $n$ off-the-shelf VLMs, $\{\text{OTS}_{i}: 1 \leq i \leq n\}$, and evaluate each one on our selected tasks.
-Then, we measure the Western bias of each $\text{OTS}_{i}$ (see ``Step 1" in Figure \ref{fig:approach}).
+We choose a representative set of $n$ off-the-shelf VLMs, $\{\text{OTS}_{i}: 1 \leq i \leq n\}$ and evaluate each one on our selected tasks.
+Then, we measure the Western bias of each $\text{OTS}_{i}$ (``Step 1" in Figure \ref{fig:approach}).

-We evaluate each $\text{OTS}_{i}$ in a zero-shot, open-generation setting with no additional task specific fine-tuning.
-This is because most fine-tuning datasets for these tasks skew Western (they contain images from Western countries annotated by English speakers).
+We evaluate each $\text{OTS}_{i}$ in a zero-shot setting as most datasets for these tasks skew Western (i.e., images from Western countries annotated by English speakers).
 Fine-tuning on such a dataset would complicate our evaluation of the underlying VLM's bias.
-Additionally, given the trend in NLP towards large general purpose VLMs we believe that the zero-shot setting is also the most realistic.
+Additionally, given the broader trend toward large general purpose VLMs we believe that the zero-shot setting is also the most realistic.

-We evaluate each $\text{OTS}_{i}$ with English prompts and prompts in the majority language of our target culture, Chinese.
-This allows us to test whether VLMs model the perspective of a particular culture more effectively when queried in its language.
+We evaluate each $\text{OTS}_{i}$ twice, with English and Chinese prompts.
+This allows us to test whether VLMs model the perspective of a culture more effectively when queried in a related language.